What We Believe

 Baptism is a sign of entrance into God’s grace.
 We baptize infants, children, youth, and adults.

-The Lord’s Supper is a sign of God’s grace shown to us in Jesus Christ using the common elements of bread and grape juice.
-The bread is Jesus’ body given for us.
-The juice is Jesus’ blood shed for us that we might be forgiven and have new life.
+The Lord’s Supper is an outward sign of God’s grace, shown to us in Jesus Christ using the common elements of bread and grape juice.
+The bread represents Jesus’ body given for us.
+The juice represents Jesus’ blood shed for us that we might be forgiven and have new life.
 All of our communion elements are gluten free.

 Anyone who confesses faith in Jesus Christ is welcome to participate in the Lord’s Supper.